 Submariner 5512: Meters First Vs. Feet First

 A closer look at different dials of the vintage Rolex Submariner ref.
 5512 reveals that Rolex changed up the placement of the depth rating.
 Early editions – and this includes all of the early gloss/gilt examples included the meters units first where the dials indicate “200m = 660ft” for their depth ratings.
-Rolex later switched it up to have the feet units rating first where the dials read “660ft = 200m” – a practice that continued until the end of the reference 5512’s production run.
+Rolex later switched it up to have the feet units rating first where the dials read “660ft = 200m” – a practice that continued until the end of the reference 5512’s production run at the end of the 1970s.

 As a result of this practice, there are both two-line and four-line versions of the meters-first Submariner 5512, but none of the early examples with glossy gilt dials have feet-first depth ratings.
 As you might be able to guess, meters first versions came first and were in production for a shorter amount of time and today, they are often more expensive and desirable than the later feet-first editions.